Five Reasons Pre-War Cards Belong in Your Collection

 Most baseball card collectors break into the hobby by collecting issues of current players and teams.
 That’s only natural.
 I started collecting cards back in 1986 and my focus quickly shifted to cards of New York Mets players as that was my favorite childhood team.
+My path to pre-war cards, if you’re interested, has been documented here.

 But as many collectors get older, they often start collecting vintage issues.
 Some even go way back to the pre-war days collecting cards of players they had only heard about.
 While that might seem like an odd thing to collectors of Mike Trout and Aaron Judge cards, the fact is that adding some pre-war cards to your collection is generally a great idea.